 11. Yosemite National Park, United States

 Yosemite National Park in California’s Sierra Nevada mountains is one of the oldest parks in the US, and covers an area of 747,956 acres with an estimated 5 million visitors annually.
-The park has 50% of California’s 7,000 plant species within its range of vegetation.
+The park hosts 50% of California’s 7,000 plant species within its range of vegetation.
 Some of the attractions at this UNESCO World Heritage Site are the Half Dome and the El Capitan granite cliffs, Mirror Lake, Yosemite Falls and Bridalveil Falls, as well as glaciers and crystal-clear streams.

 10. Milford Sound, New Zealand